openvinotoolkit/model_server/docs/docker_container.md

 By default model server is detecting new and deleted versions in 1 second intervals.
 The frequency can be changed by setting a parameter `--file_system_poll_wait_seconds`.
-If set to negative or zero, updates will be disabled.
+If set to zero, updates will be disabled.

-## Updating configuration file
+### Updating configuration file

 OpenVINO Model Server, starting from release 2021.1, monitors the changes in its configuration file and applies required modifications in runtime: